cpt-waffle/lhl-lectures/w07d04-Immutable-State-Patterns/agenda.md

 - STATE with Arrays and Objects
 - Immutability with objects
 - Immutability with arrays
+- spread operators
 - prev
-- sread operators

-- Bonus: reducers
+- reducers